 A wide range of conditions may limit a student’s mobility and/or energy.
 These may include cerebral palsy, spinal cord injuries, muscular dystrophy, multiple sclerosis, and amputations or other severe physical injuries.
 Mobility disabilities may be temporary or permanent, and vary from student to student.
 Some students may use canes, crutches, braces, prostheses, scooters, or wheelchairs to assist with mobility.
 Perhaps the biggest obstacle may be getting to class on time.
 Lateness or absences from class may be due to transportation problems, inclement weather, elevator or equipment breakdown, or a side effect of the disability itself (such as fatigue).

-This national organization provides free educational information, financial options and emotional support for parents and children affected by cerebral palsy.
+The Cerebral Palsy Guide provides free educational materials, financial options and emotional support for those affected by cerebral palsy.

 - United Spinal Association- Spinal Cord Resource Center

 This site lists state and local resources for United Spinal Association Chapters, local SCI/D support groups, Model System and CARF-accredited rehab facilities, Centers for Independent Living, State programs, and much more!